 To keep our communities safe, students and staff are now required to show evidence of a negative Covid test from within the past three days in order to access campus facilities.
 Book your next test here.

 We know that Covid-19 isn’t something that just affects your studies, it affects your home lives too.
 Be assured that we have tailored our support to take this into account.
 In partnership with our Students’ Union, we have implemented new policies and regulations to ensure that you are not disadvantaged in any way as a result of the current situation.

 What is most important to us is that you have a safe and outstanding experience at London Met.
 We will continue to review the situation weekly in line with government guidance and keep you informed of any changes we need to make.
-We'll continue to practise social distancing when returning to the buildings and contact will be minimised through focusing on necessary in-person activity and planning around this.

 All you need to know about how the library is operating can be found on the library area of the Student Zone.